kevinfrei/ErgoBlue/README.md

 ### Case Design

-I've already got a Fusion 3D project for my ErgoDox to build a nice hardwood case.
+I already had an AutoDesk Fusion360 project for my ErgoDox Infinity to build a nice hardwood case.
+The ErgoDox I use at work is in a [black limba](http://www.crosscuthardwoods.com/black-limba.html) case that looks quite nice).
 Based on that, I've added carve-outs for the battery & AdaFruit in the underside of the wrist rest.
 Time to spin up the CNC machine.

 >I have an [E3 CNC from BobsCNC](https://www.bobscnc.com).
 They kit came with a